 Because we can't afford Obama.

-It's Obama's buddies, it's Obama's groups, it's Obama's organizations that have brought us here.
+It's Obama's organizations that have brought us here.

-It's Obama's party that has brought us for all a finger wagon and Nancy Pelosi.
+It's Obama's party that has brought us for all a finger wagging a Nancy Pelosi.

 You know, it's frustrating at the same time to hear people on our side not understand this, not get it.

-A bunch of you mean some people on in in on our side, supposing the media, just so lazy to not even have the professionalism to justify what they're being paid to go out and properly inform themselves.
+A bunch of, you know, some people on our side, supposedly in the media, just so lazy to not even have the professionalism to justify what they're being paid to go out and properly inform themselves.

-We got we got media people on our side who want to be seen so much as down the middle and fair and nonpartisan that they don't even educate themselves on these things.
+We got media people on our side who want to be seen so much as down-the-middle and fair and nonpartisan that they don't even educate themselves on these things.

-They can't get past the the uh the the traditional cliches that dominate every every election.
+They can't get past the traditional clichés that dominate every election.

-So in this in this case, if you're waving around for leadership, it doesn't appear from your elected officials are gonna get a whole lot.
+So in this case, if you're waiting around for leadership, it doesn't appear from your elected officials are going to get a whole lot.

-Just active or act on your anger and your frustration, and you do that at the uh the voting booth on election day.
+Just Act on your anger and your frustration, and you do that at the voting booth on Election Day.

 Thank you, Joan.